digitalocean/digitalocean-cloud-controller-manager/docs/controllers/services/annotations.md

 See example Kubernetes Services using LoadBalancers [here](examples/).

+## service.beta.kubernetes.io/do-loadbalancer-name

+Specifies a custom name for the Load Balancer.
+Existing Load Balancers will be renamed.
+The name must adhere to the following rules:

+- it must not be longer than 255 characters
+- it must start with an alphanumeric character
+- it must consist of alphanumeric characters or the '.' (dot) or '-' (dash) characters
+- except for the final character which must not be '-' (dash)

+If no custom name is specified, a default name is chosen consisting of the character `a` appended by the Service UID.

 ## service.beta.kubernetes.io/do-loadbalancer-protocol

 The default protocol for DigitalOcean Load Balancers.
 Options are `tcp`, `http`, `https`, and `http2`.
 Defaults to `tcp`.